Arstanley/arstanley.github.io/_pages/about.md

   - /about.html
 ---

  Welcome!
 I am a senior at the University of Notre Dame studying mathematics and computing.
 I plan to graduate in 2021.
-Currently, I am working in [the Notre Dame DM2 Lab](https://www.meng-jiang.com/lab.html) with [Prof. Jiang](https://www.meng-jiang.com/) on data mining and anomaly detection.
-In the past, I am fortunate to have worked with [Prof. Dong](https://www3.nd.edu/~dwang5/) in the Social Sensing Lab.
+Currently, I am working in [the Notre Dame DM2 Lab](https://www.meng-jiang.com/lab.html) with [Prof. Meng Jiang](https://www.meng-jiang.com/) on data mining and anomaly detection.
+In the past, I am fortunate to have worked with [Prof. Dong Wang](https://www3.nd.edu/~dwang5/) in the Social Sensing Lab.
 Please kindly find my attached CV [here](https://arstanley.github.io/files/spring_2020.pdf)

 Research
 ======